Senior Fit Solutions™

 Why Listen to Me?

 I have been passionate about strength training since 1978 when I discovered it was the best way to burn body fat after I’d gained 1 stone.
 I later realised that being strong had many other advantages: I was able to carry my own windsurfer down to the water’s edge instead of asking the guys to help me and I’m also able to handle my 200kg motorcycle.
-Since turning 60, I realise that it’s not an option if I want to carry on doing the things that I need, want and love well into later life.

 COURSE CONTENTS